brunodev20/css-grid-and-flexbox-alura/README.md

 # Styling Guide

-Toda a estilização que será usada no projeto dentro do figma.
-All styling that will be used in the project from Figma.
+All styling that will be used in the Figma project.

 [Figma Project Link](https://www.figma.com/file/ibWktwVpnog76rMYOdVhks/Dispondo-elementos-com-flexbox-e-grid?node-id=54%3A2358)